AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 That is not love.

-That is not help.
+That is not hope.

 It is a way of making a person earn the right to remain fully human in their own house.

-The lesson is not that leaving that house was good.
+The lesson was not that leaving that house made me more safe, although it did.

-The lesson is that leaving it had a purpose.

-And once the purpose is visible, I could punch a hole, and create a tiny door, where a wall used to be.
+The lesson is that leaving it had a purpose: that I could punch a hole, and create a tiny door, where a wall used to be.

 ## Move